acmdas/das_fieldstones/morefieldstones2018.md

 ## Enjoying Progress
 Fri, 31 Aug 2018

-"Why, he asked, are certain societies or groups content to enjoy the fruits of progress, while affecting to despise the conditions that promote that progress?"&mdash;<a href="https://www.city-journal.org/html/our-universal-civilization-12753.html" rel="noopener" target="_blank">V. S. Naipaul</a>
+"Why, he asked, are certain societies or groups content to enjoy the fruits of progress, while affecting to despise the conditions that promote that progress?"&mdash;[V. S. Naipaul](https://www.city-journal.org/html/our-universal-civilization-12753.html)

 ## Sometimes a Cigar
 Sun, 02 Sep 2018